-Mihály Baumstark (61) holds degrees in agricultural engineering and agricultural economics.
+Mr. Mihály Baumstark (63) holds degrees in agricultural engineering and agricultural economics.
 He was employed by the Ministry of Agriculture and Food Industry between 1978 and 1989.
-Prior to leaving the Ministry he worked as deputy head of the Accounting Department.
-He went on to join Hubertus Rt. as its managing director, and from 1999 he was the deputy CEO, and then Chairman & CEO, of Villányi Vinery Ltd. (now Csányi Vinery Ltd.).
-Between 1992 and 1999 he was a non-executive member of OTP Bank's Supervisory Board, and since 1999 a non-executive member of its Board of Directors.
+When he left the Ministry he was deputy head of the Investment Policy Department.
+After this he was managing director of Hubertus Rt., and from 1999 to 2012 he was deputy CEO and then Chairman & CEO of Villányi Winery Ltd. (now Csányi Winery Ltd.).
+He was a member of OTP Bank's Supervisory Board from 1992 to 1999, and has been a non-executive member of OTP Bank's Board of Directors since 1999.

-As of 31 December 2009 he held 0 ordinary OTP shares.
+As of 31 December 2011 he did not hold any ordinary OTP shares.

-Dr. Tibor Bíró Head of Department Budapest College of Business
+Dr. Tibor Bíró Head of Department Budapest Business School

-Dr. Tibor Bíró (58) graduated from the Budapest University of Economics with a degree in business administration.
-He was the Head of the Financial Department of the City Council of Tatabánya from 1978 to 1982.
-He began teaching at the College of Finance and Accounting in 1982 and has been head of department since 1992.
-He is a chartered public accountant and a registered auditor.
-He is a member of the Budapest Directorate of the Hungarian Chamber of Auditors.
-He has been a non-executive member of OTP Bank's Board of Directors since 1999.
+Dr. Tibor Bíró (60) graduated from the Budapest University of Economic Sciences with a degree in business administration.
+He is a certified auditor and chartered accountant.
+He was the Head of the Financial Department of the City Council of Tatabánya from 1978-82.
+He began teaching at the College of Finance and Accountancy in 1982 and has been head of department since 1992.
+He is a member of the Educational Committee of the Chamber of Hungarian Auditors.
+He has been a non-executive member of OTP Bank's Board of Directors since 1992.

-Péter Braun Electrical Engineer Former Deputy CEO OTP Bank
+Péter Braun Electrical Engineer Former Deputy CEO, OTP Bank Plc.

-Péter Braun (74) earned a degree in electrical engineering from the Budapest Technical University.
-Between 1954 and 1989 he worked for the Research Institute for Electrical Energy, with his last position there being Head of Department.
+Péter Braun (76) earned a degree in electrical engineering from the Technical University of Budapest.
+Between 1954 and 1989 he worked for the Research Institute for Electrical Energy, with his last position there being head of department.
 After that, he was the managing director of K&H Bank Rt., working in its Computer and Information Centre.
-He is a member of GIRO Rt.'s Board of Directors, and was Deputy CEO of OTP Bank Ltd. from 1993 until his retirement in 2001.
-Since the second half of 2009 he has been chairman of the Hungarian Chief Information Officers' Association.
+He is a member of GIRO Rt.'s Board of Directors, and was Deputy CEO of OTP Bank Plc. from 1993 until his retirement in 2001.
+Since the second half of 2009 he has been the chairman of the Chief Information Officers' Association (VISZ).
 He has been a member of OTP Bank's Board of Directors since 1997.